Installing and Configuring the Authorizer

 Templates

-The Authorizer uses Go Templates as a standard way of defining file structure and injecting data elements into it, while processing the access file based on the PDP authorization decisions fetched and stored for subjects population.
+The Authorizer uses Go Templates to define file structures and inject data elements while processing access files based on PDP authorization decisions retrieved and stored for the subject population.

-We recommend simulating PDP requests (e.g., using Postman) and working with authentic sample responses when building and defining the Go template.
-For guidance on creating Go Templates, consider utilizing resources like repeatit.io or gotemplate.io.
-Additionally, you can consult the PlainID Professional Services team for further assistance.
+We recommend simulating PDP requests (e.g., using Postman) and working with authentic sample responses when building and defining Go Templates.
+For guidance on creating Go Templates, you can refer to resources like gotemplate.io.
+Additionally, the PlainID Professional Services team is available for further assistance.

 Supported Template Functions